pwine123/Transform-with-Azure-AI-Data-and-Apps-Platform/src/README.md

 The script will check whether the resources you specified exist, otherwise it will create them.
 It will then construct a .env for you that references the provisioned or referenced resources, including your keys.
 Once the provisioning is complete, you'll be ready to move to step 3.

-## Step 3: Create an index

-Our goal is to ground the LLM in our custom data (located in src > indexing > data > product-info).
-To do this, we will use promptflow to create a search index based on the specified product data.

 ### Step 3: Set the index reference

 Use your own index and **Once you have the index you want to use, add the below entry to your .env file.** Note that the copilot code relies on this environment variable.